 - Still not the full texture and rich sound of a piano

-- Generally more expensive than second hand piano
+- Can be more expensive than second hand piano

-I hope this make some of the terminology in the different types of keyboards clear, and helps you to make a decision on your first instrument.
-Leave a comment below if you have any questions and I’ll be sure to get back to you.
+I hope this make some of the terminology in the different types of keyboards clear and helps you to make a decision on your first instrument.